Tom Shippey, ‘Translations and scholarly editions of medieval texts

 Editing an ancient poetic text requires a particular combination of talents.
 Linguistic knowledge is vital – but not enough.
 Frequently, and almost always in the texts with which J.R.R.
 Tolkien dealt, the work exists in only one manuscript, and contains words never recorded anywhere else, words which may furthermore have baffled the ancient scribe, himself writing possibly centuries after the work was composed.
 Explaining them therefore demands a kind of literary imagination, a response to the context in the poem, which may involve interpretation of problems of ancient culture, even of vanished mythology.
 Language, literature, culture, myth: all have to be taken together.
 If Tolkien so often demonstrated the combination of these elements in his fiction, it was something he had practiced while working on his editions: Sir Gawain and the Green Knight, the poem Pearl, the Ancrene Wisse and Exodus.

 For Sir Gawain and Pearl, he also gave a translation.
 One of Tolkien’s literary aims, which he pursued in his early published poems, in the poetry of The Lord of the Rings, and in such extensive projects as the poems published in The Lays of Beleriand (the third volume of The History of Middle-earth), was to restore what he regarded as the true and native tradition of English poetry, so long forgotten.
-In this endeavor three of his major models were the poems which he translated and were eventually prepared for publication by Christopher Tolkien in 1975: the medieval romances Sir Gawain and the Green Knight and Sir Orfeo, and the visionary poem Pearl, all of them of the later fourteenth century.
+In this endeavour three of his major models were the poems which he translated and were eventually prepared for publication by Christopher Tolkien in 1975: the medieval romances Sir Gawain and the Green Knight and Sir Orfeo, and the visionary poem Pearl, all of them of the later fourteenth century.

 Sir Gawain and the Green Knight